Will Socially Responsible Investing Become the New Normal?

 SRI has gained in popularity, particularly among millennials, for several reasons.
 As baby boomers transfer their wealth to younger investors, a new value system will become the driving force for SRI.
-Where once a portfolio was a reflection of our financial goals, a new set of standards aligning the Environmental, Social and Governance (ESG) Factors is a reflection of our personal values.
+Where once a portfolio was a reflection of our financial goals, a new set of socially responsible standards aligning the Environmental, Social, and Governance (ESG) Factors is a reflection of our personal values.

-The more investors vote with their assets, the more they will persuade companies to adopt ESG standards.
+The more investors vote with their assets, the more they will persuade companies to adopt socially responsible ESG standards.

-Companies that operate with an eye to ESG seem to outperform others.
-According to a recent sustainable investing guide published by Deutsche Bank Group, studies show that companies who adopt ESG factors have a lower cost of capital and 89% show market-based outperformance.
+Companies that operate with an eye to socially responsible ESG seem to outperform others.
+According to a recent sustainable investing guide published by Deutsche Bank Group, studies show that companies who adopt ESG factors have a lower cost of capital, and 89% show market-based outperformance.

 What is the ESG factor?

-The ESG initiative is being driven by the desire to aid communities, promote global micro-enterprising and offer positive impacts on public policy.
-According to the USSIF Foundation, some of the environmental, social and governance issues investors are focusing on include:
+The ESG initiative is driven by the desire to aid communities, promote global micro-enterprising and offer positive impacts on public policy.
+According to the USSIF Foundation, some of the SRI environmental, social, and governance issues investors are focusing on include:

 - Climate risks